-Now we argue that pyramid partitions corresponds to fixed points.
+Now we argue that pyramid partitions correspond to fixed points.

-First consider a module M. By definition it is spanned by vectors of the form
+First consider a module M. By cyclicity, it is spanned by vectors of the form associate a stone in a pyramid partition.
+The partition has the correct form because of the F-term equations.